varasat/DividoTest/README.md

 - I have broken down each functionality (Read, validate, log, etc) into separate units so they can be individually tested and also respect the Single Responsibility Principle

-- If we want to expand to expand the functionality to another type of file than JSON the only thing needed to do is to create new reader/validator/writer classes that implement the corresponding interfaces
+- If we want to expand the functionality to another type of file than JSON the only thing needed to do is to create new reader/validator/writer classes that implement the corresponding interfaces

 ## Where to find everything?